myminseok/pivotal-docs/access-apps-manager-via-ssh-tunneling.md

-# Access Apps-manager via Ssh Turnneling
+# Access  TAS Apps-manager via Ssh Turnneling
-- assume that `Dev PC` have to use `VPN` to connect to the data center. and no direct access to TAS network.
+There is some private environment where the ssh is the only way to access. it means that `Dev PC` has no direct access to TAS network. and if there is some apps on target environment where you have to use web-brower, then it is problematic. you have to provide windows jumpbox where web-brower is included. it is tedious and resource consuming.
+Here we are introducing a way to access the target app with your local web brower with ssh turnneling and nginx stream proxy on ubuntu jumpbox.

 ```
-                          <-----        VPN  to Data center    ------->
+                          <-----       ssh turnneling  to Data center    ------->
 |------------- Dev PC --------------------|============= jumpbox =================|------------ TAS apps-manager ------------|